opeolluwa/readme/README.md

-# Title
+# README

-A Quick description of the project
+Generate a README boilerplate for your project in 30ms!

 - [Description](#description)
 - [Getting Started](#getting-started)